 What's Really in Pet Food

-Source: Animal Protection Institute
+Source: Animal

-"Plump whole chickens, choice cuts of beef, fresh grains, and all the wholesome nutrition your dog or cat will ever need;" are the images pet food manufacturers promulgate through the media and advertising.
-This is what the $11 billion per year U.S. pet food industry wants consumers to believe they are buying when they purchase their products.
+wholesome nutrition your dog or cat will ever need;" are the images pet food manufacturers promulgate through the media and

 What most consumers don't know is that the pet food industry is an extension of the human food and agriculture industries.
 Pet food provides a market for slaughterhouse offal, grains considered "unfit for human consumption," and similar waste products to be turned into profit.
 This waste includes intestines, udders, esophagi, and diseased and cancerous animal parts.